 This post may contain affiliate links.
 Read our disclosure here.

 Nothing ruins a fun Christmas like a huge credit card bill, but you can be merry without going broke by starting to save now.
-It’s only mid September, there is still plenty of time to put aside extra money!
+There is still plenty of time to put aside extra money!
 Here are 12 ways to save $300 before Christmas.

 If you look through these ideas and still feel like funds are too limited, remember what is truly important.
 Embrace fun (and frugal) traditions.
 Christmas shouldn’t be all about the gifts anyway.